benthevining/Limes/README.md

 * [limes_music](libs/limes_music/README.md), for music-theory related concepts
 * [limes_vecops](libs/limes_vecops/README.md), for SIMD-accelerated vector operations

+Limes also provides a command-line BinaryBuilder tool, which can be used to embed binary resource files into generated C++ source files.
+There is also a CMake interface, see `cmake/LimesBinaryBuilder.cmake`

 ## Using Limes

 You can run `cmake --install` and then call `find_package (Limes)` from your consuming project, and everything should just work out of the box.